 Conclusions

-This study has provided modest evidence that analgesic eardrops significantly reduce antibiotic consumption in childhood otitis media.
-The key weakness of this study is the small sample size and the consequent low statistical power to detect a true effect of the intervention.
-The small sample size for both the quantitative and qualitative aspects of this study resulted from a much shorter recruitment period than was planned.
-Despite this, the CEDAR study provides modest evidence of a substantial treatment effect in reducing antibiotic consumption.
-A further important weakness was not being able to establish that this treatment effect was achieved through a reduction in ear pain.
-Other limitations were not being sure that delayed prescriptions of antibiotics were written prior to randomisation, and data collection not going ahead for the planned three-month follow-up.
-Finally, there was lower than predicted antibiotic consumption in all study groups, perhaps suggesting that the participating GPs and parents were more motivated than the norm to reduce antibiotic usage.
+This study has provided evidence that anaesthetic-anaesthetic-analgesic eardrops significantly reduce antibiotic consumption in childhood otitis media.
+The key weakness of this study is the small sample size and the consequent low statistical power to detect the intervention effects, resulting from the shorter than planned recruitment period.
+Despite this, the CEDAR study provides evidence of a substantial treatment effect in reducing antibiotic consumption, possibly mediated by reduced antibiotic prescribing.
+The study was not able to establish if reduced antibiotic consumption was achieved by a reduction in ear pain.
+Premature study closure also prevented qualitative interview completion and the collection of three-month follow-up data.
+Finally, there was lower than predicted antibiotic consumption in all study groups, perhaps suggesting that the participating GPs and parents were more motivated than the norm to reduce antibiotic use.

 The premise of the study was the importance of tackling antibiotic resistance by reducing unnecessary antibiotic use in AOM.
-This study suggests that substantial reduction in antibiotic use might be achieved in AOM affected children by combining a no or delayed prescribing strategy with analgesic eardrops.
+This study suggests that substantial reduction in antibiotic use might be achieved in AOM affected children by combining a no or delayed prescribing strategy with anaesthetic-analgesic eardrops.
 There were no adverse events in the active treatment group.
 Importantly the parents interviewed expressed their willingness to obtain the drops “over the counter”, with pharmacist guidance.
 Replication in a study with larger sample size would allow more confidence in informing clinical guidelines with these findings, ensure the safety of the intervention over a longer follow-up period and, by establishing the mechanism by which antibiotic use is reduced, allow refinements to the intervention.

 Trial registration: This trial has Current Controlled Trials registration number ISRCTN09599764 (date assigned 02/10/2014) at www.controlled-trials.com.